 "This land, from that of the first peaceful chief to the province of Patofa - a distance of fifty leagues (132 miles from Montezuma to Waynesboro, a precise measure) - is a rich land, beautiful, fertile, well watered, and with fine fields along the rivers..."

 At Patofa, the Indian boy named Perico (who believed he was on the road to Augusta) said, "...that four day's journey thence toward the rising sun (east-north-east) was the province of which he spoke (it would be found 80 miles, straight line distance, from there).
-The Indians of Patofa said that they knew of no (intermediate) settlement in that direction, but that toward the northwest they knew a province called Coza (which others called "Coosa"), a well provisioned land and of very large villages (which would be encountered months later in North Georgia).
+The Indians of Patofa said that they knew of no settlement in that direction, but that toward the northwest they knew a province called Coza (which others would call "Coosa"), a well provisioned land and of very large villages (which DeSoto would encounter months later in North Georgia).
 The chief told the governor that if he wished to go thither (toward the northwest), he would furnish him service of a guide and Indians to carry (the burdens); and if (DeSoto wanted to go) in the direction indicated by the youth (east-north-east) he would also give him all those he needed..."

 Rangel, DeSoto's secretary, says here, "Many times I am amazed by the gambling spirit, or tenacity or pertinacity, or perhaps I should say constancy, because it gives better impression of the way these deceived conquistadors went on from one difficulty to another, and from another to yet a worse one, and from one danger to others and others, here losing a comrade and there three and over there more, and going from bad to worse, without learning their lesson.
 Oh marvelous God, what blindness and rapture under such an uncertain greed and such vain preaching as that which Hernando de Soto was able to tell those deluded soldiers that he led to a land where he had never been... because he knew nothing of the islands of the land to the North (today's America), knowing only the method of government of...
 Nicaragua, and of Peru, which was another manner of dealing with the Indians; and he thought that experience from there sufficed to know how to govern here on the coast of the North, and he deluded himself, as this history will relate..."

-Rangel says of this trip, "Friday, the sixteenth of the month, the Governor and his people spent the night at a creek (just above Waynesboro along their way to the river's flats) then crossed an extremely large river, divided into branches, and broader than a long shot of a crossbow, and it had many bad fords of many flat stones, and it came up to the stirrups, and in places up to the saddle pads.
+Rangel says of this trip, "Friday, the sixteenth of the month, the Governor and his people spent the night at a creek (just above Waynesboro along their way to the Savannah River's broad flats) then crossed an extremely large river, divided into branches, and broader than a long shot of a crossbow, and it had many bad fords of many flat stones, and it came up to the stirrups, and in places up to the saddle pads.
 The current was very strong, and there was not a man on horseback who dared to take a foot soldier on the river.
 The foot soldiers passed across further upstream on the river, through very deep water...
-They made a string of thirty or forty men tied one to another, and thus they crossed, the ones holding themselves to the others; and although some were in much danger, thanks to God not one drowned, because they aided them with the horses, and gave them the butt of their lance or the tail of their horse, and thus all came forth and slept in the forest." ...in South Carolina.
+They made a string of thirty or forty men tied one to another, and thus they crossed, the ones holding themselves to the others; and although some were in much danger, thanks to God not one drowned, because they aided them with the horses, and gave them the butt of their lance or the tail of their horse, and thus all came forth and slept in the forest." ...in today's South Carolina.

 Carolina Conquest Trails North Georgia YOUR STATE